Our first pile of rocks

 Le grand cairn de Barnenez

-We have previously visited a number of hunebedden in the Netherlands but these were mostly all very disturbed and damaged.
+We have previously visited a number of hunebedden in the Netherlands but these were all very disturbed and damaged.
 We had, however never seen a complete tumulus.
 Le grand cairn de Barnenez was our first chance for this and, despite the fact that you can’t enter the chambers, it didn’t disappoint.

 A ‘dolmen’ inside the cairn.